Grizzway/Probability-Stats/README.md

 # Probability & Stats

 This repo is for my CSCI-3327 class.
 It is meant to show off various implementations of stats functions as well as different case scenarios to use them.
-Alongside this, is a functional Pokemon Trading Card game.
+Alongside this, is a (mostly) functional Pokemon Trading Card game.

 Below you can find various samples of the code functioning.